-A. The AGENCY shall maintain separate financial records for Community Based Agency (CBA) Contract funds and account for all receipts and expenditures including direct and indirect cost allocations in accordance with Generally Accepted Accounting Principles (GAAP), by individual action areas, by administration and program costs.
+- A. The AGENCY shall maintain separate financial records for Community Based Agency (CBA) Contract funds and account for all receipts and expenditures including direct and indirect cost allocations in accordance with Generally Accepted Accounting Principles (GAAP), by individual action areas, by administration and program costs.
 CBA's cost allocations are to be completed and posted by action area, delineating program and administrative costs, to the general ledger on a monthly basis.
 The backup documentation, copies of paid receipts, copies of checks, invoices, or any other applicable documents acceptable to the DEPARTMENT may be requested as desk and/or on-site monitoring on a periodic basis.
 The administrative cost is to be maintained separately for each individual action area and be available as in the detailed general ledger.
-These costs must support the unit rate and number of units billed.

-- B. The AGENCY shall promptly reimburse the COUNTY for any funds that are misused, misspent, or are for any reason deemed to have been spent on ineligible expenses. - C. The AGENCY shall maintain records in accordance with Public Records Law, Chapter 119, Florida Statutes. - D. The AGENCY shall not disseminate any private or confidential data collected, maintained, or used during the course of the Contract period except as authorized by statute, during the Contract period or thereafter. - E. The AGENCY shall allow the COUNTY through the DEPARTMENT to both fiscally and programmatically monitor the AGENCY to assure that its fiscal and programmatic goals and conduct as outlined in the attached Scope of Work, and the attached Schedule of Payments are adhered to.
+These costs must support the unit rate and number of units billed. - B. The AGENCY shall promptly reimburse the COUNTY for any funds that are misused, misspent, or are for any reason deemed to have been spent on ineligible expenses. - C. The AGENCY shall maintain records in accordance with Public Records Law, Chapter 119, Florida Statutes. - D. The AGENCY shall not disseminate any private or confidential data collected, maintained, or used during the course of the Contract period except as authorized by statute, during the Contract period or thereafter. - E. The AGENCY shall allow the COUNTY through the DEPARTMENT to both fiscally and programmatically monitor the AGENCY to assure that its fiscal and programmatic goals and conduct as outlined in the attached Scope of Work, and the attached Unit Cost of Service Rate and Definition are adhered to.
 All contracted programs/services will be reviewed at least yearly.
 The DEPARTMENT staff may utilize and review other funder's licensing or accreditation monitoring results.
 A copy of all grant audits and monitoring reports by other funding entities are required to be provided to the COUNTY.
 Services will be monitored against administrative and programmatic standards designed to measure program efficiency and effectiveness.
 The AGENCY shall maintain business and accounting records detailing the performance of the Contract.
-Authorized representatives or agents of the COUNTY and/or the DEPARTMENT shall have access to records upon reasonable notice for purposes of review, analysis, inspection and audit. - F. Reporting requirements. - 1.
+Authorized representatives or agents of the COUNTY and/or the DEPARTMENT shall have access to records upon reasonable notice for purposes of review, analysis, inspection and audit.

+- F. Reporting requirements. - 1.
 The AGENCY shall submit reports to identify outcomes and demographic information so that the DEPARTMENT staff is able to determine performance of services being provided. - 2.
 Reports shall be provided at the following intervals and in the report formats as identified in Exhibit A. - i.
-Monthly reports shall be due no later than the 15th of the month and shall include the applicable data for the preceding month. - 1.
-The first monthly compliance report will be due no later than May 15, 2019. - ii.
 Annual report shall be due no later than the 15th of the month and shall include the applicable data for the preceding year. - 1.
 The Annual report is due no later than October 15, 2019. - 2.
-The AGENCY agrees to submit final outcomes by the stated timeframe in order to be in contract compliance so that the DEPARTMENT staff is able to determine the AGENCY'S progress in attaining its goals as outlined in the attached Scope of Work. - iii.
-Failure to provide any of the above report information in a timely fashion in a format acceptable to the COUNTY, may be grounds for financial reimbursements to be held by the COUNTY staff, or may be considered in future funding decisions.

-G. Mandatory meetings.
+The AGENCY agrees to submit final outcomes by the stated timeframe in order to be in contract compliance so that the DEPARTMENT staff is able to determine the AGENCY'S progress in attaining its goals as outlined in the attached Scope of Work. - ii.
+Failure to provide any of the above report information in a timely fashion in a format acceptable to the COUNTY, may be grounds for financial reimbursements to be held by the COUNTY staff, or may be considered in future funding decisions. - G. Mandatory meetings.